0x7c13/UnityEditor-DarkMode/README.md

 - Enjoy the dark mode!

 ## How to change the theme?
-After first launch, a `UnityDarkModeDll.dll.ini` file will be created in the same directory as the dll.
+After first launch, a `UnityEditorDarkMode.dll.ini` file will be created in the same directory as the dll.
 You can modify the values in this file to change the theme.

 ## How it works?
 This project is basically a special build of [ReaperThemeHackDll](https://github.com/jjYBdx4IL/ReaperThemeHackDll) made by [jjYBdx4IL](https://github.com/jjYBdx4IL) with some minor modifications.
 Feel free to take a look at the source code of ReaperThemeHackDll if you are intersted.